About this page. The CSA Newsletter is published by the Center for the Study of Architecture,

 The CSA Newsletter provides up-to-date information on the use of computers and digital technologies in the practice of archaeology and architectural history.
 Articles are intended to assist scholars in their attempts to use computers to generate digital information and in disseminating that digital information.
 CSA Newsletter articles should also be of interest to graduate students and others who want to know more about the development of information technology in these disciplines.

-Unrequested submissions of articles are welcome.
+Unrequested submissions of articles or proposals for articles are welcome.
 Authors will be contacted regarding such submissions as quickly as possible.
 Submissions are preferred in the form of simple text in an email message but may also be in the form of documents attached to email messages (RTF format only, DOC format attachments will not be opened because of virus potential).
 Paper manuscripts will not be accepted or returned.

 Newsletter articles written by the CSA staff are reviewed internally.
 Web site reviews written by authors not on the CSA staff are reviewed by the staff and, when required by the subject matter, outside experts.
+(CSA Director Harrison Eiteljorg, II, should be assumed to have authored articles that lack an explicit indication of the author; however, Susan C. Jones's input was often critical to such unsigned articles during her tenure at CSA from 1995 until 2009.)

 Only those articles that are available on the Web in HTML form are listed in the topical indices.
 Each issue will have a posting date indicated.